olof/olof.github.io/_posts/2019-10-16-dns-over-https-over-tor-part3.md

 the name.
 Firefox solved this by having a "bootstrap address", where you can define a name but still use a hardcoded IP address.

+#### Tweaking AnyEvent::HTTP

+Some notes about AnyEvent::HTTP: By default, it won't validate tls certificates.
+Passing the `tls_ctx => 'high'` parameter enables this.
+To have to opt-in for this is not really ideal for an HTTPS client, but now we know about it and we have to make sure to always enable it.

+AnyEvent::HTTP doesn't do persistent connections by default either.
+Not as big deal to have to opt-in for: just add `persistent => 1`.
+There are some tweakables related to this, e.g. `$AnyEvent::HTTP::PERSISTENT_TIMEOUT`.
+I haven't optimized this, I just set to some arbitrary values for now.

 ### Unbound configuration

 You may have noticed that the above script listens on 5354/udp,